-Here are some tips that can make any trip a little easier.
+Below are some tips parents can use to make any trip a little easier:

-- Make frequent stops: Every experienced parent knows to remind children to go to the bathroom before they start their trip.
-But even with this precaution, young children may announce sudden needs for a rest stop.
-If you are driving, plan to stop frequently, announce upcoming rest stations, and include rest time in your itinerary.
-Even if no one needs to use the facilities, everyone should get out and stretch.
-If you plan ahead, you can identify state parks and even work a short hike, jump rope, or game of catch into your trip.
+- Make frequent stops: Despite planning ahead for rest stops and bathroom breaks, young children may announce sudden needs for a stop.
+If you are driving, plan to stop frequently and announce upcoming rest stations.
 On plane trips, allow children to move around as much as possible during stopover time in airports.

-- Have an eating plan: Healthy or favorite food can be hard to find on the road, so think about bringing it along.
-Fruits are great fast foods that can be packed ahead of time.
-But try not to use food as a way to alleviate boredom, either for adults or children.
-Stick to regular snack and meal times, rather than making your trip a day-long excuse for eating.
+- Have an eating plan: Healthy or favorite foods can be hard to find on the road, so plan to pack some easily portable options, such as fruits.
+Be careful not to use food as a way to alleviate boredom, for either adults or children.
+Do your best to stick to regular meal and snack times.

-- Consider the trip as family time: Going on a family vacation can be a great exercise in family togetherness.
-Not only can children pack their own toys, they may also be involved in selecting the music and travel routes.
-Use family time in the car to sing silly songs or play games.
-The traditional ones are always fun.
-You can see who spots the most cows, finds license plates from every state, wins at twenty questions, or invents a new game.
-The travel sections of toy and book stores offer other ideas for family activities.
+- Consider the trip as family time: Beyond including your child in packing his/her toys, involve him/her in selecting the music and travel routes.
+Also, use family time in the car to sing silly songs or play games.
+Excellent car games include seeing who can spot the most cows, find license plates from every state, or win at twenty questions.

-- Discipline on the road: Consider important social lessons you can teach along the way.
-Stress the importance of sharing and turn-taking.
-Warn your children there may be times when driving becomes more stressful and they will need to quiet down.
-Let them suggest a signal you can use to indicate those times.
-Realize that rules and people often relax when away from home but some limits should always remain.
-Parents should have some ideas about immediate discipline strategies while away.
-"Wait till we get home" should never be the refrain of first or last resort.
+- Discipline on the road: Stress the importance of sharing and turn-taking, especially when on the road or in confined spaces.
+Warn your children in advance that there may be times when driving becomes more stressful and they will need to quiet down.
+Importantly, parents should have some ideas about immediate discipline strategies while traveling; "wait till we get home" should never be the refrain of first or last resort.

 - Never unbuckle: This rule always bears reminding.
 No matter how whiny a child may become, it is important to always enforce the seat belt rule.